 Hosta trimming times: 3 options based on your goals

 You may be surprised to hear that there are three main pruning times for hostas: Fall, Spring, and Summer.
 There are different reasons why gardeners may want to prune during each of these times.
 In this article, I’ll address the main reasons for pruning, and the pros and cons of each of these pruning times.
 The good news is that hostas, also known as plantain lilies, are tough and forgiving plants.
-Even if you forget to prune them at a certain time or you neglect to prune them at all, they’ll still survive just fine, even if they don’t look their best.
+Much like cutting back daylilies or pruning Russian sage, even if you forget to prune them at a certain time or you neglect to prune them at all, they’ll still survive just fine, even if they don’t look their best.
 But to maximize plant beauty and health, follow the hosta pruning guidelines below.

 When to cut back hostas: Option 1 – The Fall